-4.1 For the rights, privileges and license granted hereunder, LICENSEE shall pay to JOHNS HOPKINS in the manner hereinafter provided for so long as LICENSEE by its activities would, but for the licenses granted herein, infringe a valid, enforceable claim of an unexpired Patent Right or until this Agreement shall be terminated as hereinafter equity capital invested in the LICENSEE multiplied by .
+- (a) At the time that LICENSEE closes financing equal to a total cumulative equity investment of at least Five Hundred Thousand Dollars (\$500,000) ("Initial Financing"), LICENSEE shall issue to JOHNS HOPKINS that number of common units equal to that portion of the total number of common and preferred units issued with respect to the first Five Hundred Thousand Dollars (\$500,000) in equity capital invested in the LICENSEE multiplied by 0.075.
 If the preferred units issued in any financing have antidilution protection, JOHNS HOPKINS shall be entitled to equivalent protection for its common units.
-JOHNS HOPKINS shall also be entitled, at its sole option, to invest its own funds in the second and any subsequent round of investment funding at a price per unit which is the same price as is offered to other second round investors, for up to a total number of shares such that JOHNS HOPKINS' share of equity in the Company would remain at - (b) At the time that the cumulative equity capital invested in the Company is equal to Two Million Dollars (\$2,000,000), LICENSEE shall pay to JOHNS HOPKINS:
+JOHNS HOPKINS shall also be entitled, at its sole option, to invest its own funds in the second and any subsequent round of investment funding at a price per unit which is the same price as is offered to other second round investors, for up to a total number of shares such that JOHNS HOPKINS' share of equity in the Company would remain at seven-and-one-half percent (7.5%). - (b) At the time that the cumulative equity capital invested in the Company is equal to Two Million Dollars (\$2,000,000), LICENSEE shall pay to JOHNS HOPKINS: - (c) LICENSEE shall also pay to JOHNS HOPKINS a running royalty on Licensed Products during the Exclusive Period for such products as follows: - (i) For sales by LICENSEE and it Subsidiaries: